 Difference between Windows & Windows Server

-Microsoft Windows Server 2019 is the latest server-edition of Windows 10.
+Microsoft Windows Server 2022 is the latest Server edition of Windows 11.
 It is meant for business and supports higher-end Hardware.
 Running the same Task View button and featuring the same Start Menu, it is hard to find what’s different between the two siblings.
 But a few important dissimilarities can help us define their nature.

 - Storage, Control and Network